 IMPACT

 CUSP fulfils and goes well beyond the expectations of the National Curriculum.
 By following this curriculum, we hope children will know more, remember more, understand more about the curriculum.
+Impact is measured by end of unit tests, which are recorded to understand the pupils' strengths and weaknesses - and the knowledge we need to return to these to ensure our pupils have strong foundations.

 All children will have: